dmrzh/simplex-crm-b2b/README.md

         mvn -Dmaven.test.skip=true clean package -P prod
 *.war file wil be created in target/ directory

-To run application in production mode deploy war in you application server (tested with tomcat).
+To run application in production mode deploy war to you application server (tested with tomcat).